 Always operate the boat with the boarding platform installed.
 The boarding platform is a safety feature that helps redirect engine exhaust (potentially containing carbon monoxide) away from the seating areas of the boat.
-It also covers metal appendages areas of the boat.
 It also covers metal appendages extending from the transom which are located under the boarding platform.
 Do not allow swimmers to go under the boarding platform or kick under the platform while swimming, as they may contact the metal appendages which may cause lacerations.

-CAUTION The maximum load on the boarding platform is 500 lbs (227 kg).
+The maximum load on the boarding platform is 500 lbs (227 kg).